So you want to calculate macros?

-Julia, with her current activity levels, will consume around 1,844 calories to maintain her weight.
+Julia, with her current activity levels, needs to consume around 1,844 calories to maintain her weight.
 Now take a minute to calculate your own TDEE.

-Most researchers agree that around a 20% daily calorie deficit is the sweet spot in creating noticeable weight loss at a sustainable pace.
+Most researchers agree that a 20% daily calorie deficit is the sweet spot in creating noticeable weight loss at a sustainable pace.
 For Julia, finding that number would look like this:

 1,844 x .20 = 369 calories